mrsingleton/jour71105/lessons/data/math/percentages/01-percent.md

 A percent is a part of a whole, a distinct amount of a complete unit.
 Since parts of a singular unit amount to less than `1`, such as `0.25`, the decimal figures are multiplied by `100` so that they become more easily understandable, i.e. `25%`.

 ## Writing Tip
-For clarity, convert decimals into fractions, percentages or plain English.
+For clarity, when writing about numbers, convert odd sounding decimals into percentages or fractions or plain old English terms.

 |Percent|Decimal|Fraction|English|
 |:--|--|:--:|--|